 Dr Jessica Yajie Jiang

-- Super-efficient coloured PV for buildings and vehicles
+- Super-efficient coloured photovoltaics for building and vehicle integration

-- Reducing PV module operating temperature for improved efficiency and durability
+- Reducing photovoltaic module operating temperatures to improve efficiency and durability

 - Publications